The Bursar's Office receives a number of similar questions each day. Click on a question below to view the answer.

 - For audit reasons, the Bursar's Office may not update student addresses.

 This charge is assessed monthly to accounts with any past due balance.
 Charges will be assessed at a $2 or 1.5% of the past due balance, whichever is greater.
 University services will be withheld until the account is paid in full.
 If further action is warranted, you will be responsible for all collection costs and legal fees.
-Refer to the policies concerning Past-Due Debt
+Refer to Holds and Collections for more information.

 Payment / Refund Information